dz2701/Soundtrack_of_life/index.md

 <br/>

-<p>Sentimental is a song about a boy who thinks about his ex-girlfriend on a sentimental day.<br/>
+<p>Sentimental is the first song in the concert that I have attended for the first time with my friends, and was one of the main events of my childhood.
-This was the first song of the first concert that I have ever went with my friends, and along.<br/>
+This was when I was so tired from the intense study schedule I had for the first time when I completely settled in Korea for my last year in elementary school.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Donec posuere convallis nisi, commodo aliquam ante imperdiet a.
-Suspendisse quam ante, consequat a rutrum in, volutpat vel augue.
-Suspendisse semper ligula quis lacus rhoncus tincidunt.
-Curabitur feugiat dolor et accumsan molestie.<br/></p>
+It served as a great refresher during my finals week.
+Although it was only a few days before the actual exam, I don’t regret going, because it definitely helped me relieve some stress and help me focus on the exam more. :D<br/></p>

 <br/>